H-TejadaDeras/oem-it-onboarding/setup-instructions.md

 ## Software Setup
 ### Git + GitHub
 We need to connect your GitHub account to your computer's specific git instance (which we installed previously).
 We do this for safety: someone pretending to be you can't add code to our repo!

+Before continuing, make sure you have a GitHub account.
+If you don't, create one on [GitHub](github.com) (this website).
+Make sure to save your username, email, and password.
+This will be useful in the next steps.
+Once you have an account, STOP, and ask a lead/senior engineer to add you to the `olin-electric-motorsports` org.

 1) **Set Your GitHub Username**